zx80/flask-simple-auth/README.md

 all mean decimal *17*.
 For `bool`, *False* is an empty string, `0`, `False` or `F`, otherwise the value is *True*.
+Type `path` is a special `str` type which allow to trigger accepting any path on a route.

 The `required` parameter allows to declare whether all parameters must be set (when *True*), or whether they are optional (*False*) in which